-Our rented headquarters buildings in Unterschleissheim near Munich have received the LEED certification for an energy-efficient and environmentally friendly building quality - and have been classified in the quality level Gold.
+Our rented headquarters in Unterschleissheim near Munich have received the LEED certification for an energy-efficient and environmentally friendly building quality - and have been classified in the quality level Gold.
 They have a high level of energy efficiency, due to energy-efficient cooling ceilings instead of conventional air conditioning systems, for example.
 Furthermore, 100% of power demand has been met using renewable energy sources since 2011.
-Electricity is saved by using energy-efficient office equipment, such as printers with the Energy Star logo, and by strictly reducing the number of electronic devices.
+As all other German locations have also been using power from renewable energy sources since 2015, respective power supply is carbon-neutral.